Beyond LDL & blood sugar

 Included in all panels.

-• After ingesting carbohydrates (75g of glucose here) will naturally rise for 30-60 minutes, before lowering.
-Elevated glucose levels at 2 hours suggests metabolic syndrome or frank diabetes.
+• After ingesting carbohydrates (75g of glucose here) your blood glucose and insulin levels will naturally rise for at least 30-60 minutes, before lowering.
+Elevated glucose or insulin levels at 1-3 hours (a delayed peak) suggests insulin resistance or metabolic syndrome.

 Cardiometabolic Lab Panels